trunk-io/plugins/tests/readme.md

 4. Assert that all linters have test coverage.

 ### Debugging

+Occasionally, tests may take a while to run due to installing of linter dependencies.
+Subsequent runs will not experience this problem.

 Errors encountered during test runs are reported through the standard `console`, but additional debugging is provided using [debug](https://www.npmjs.com/package/debug).
 The namespace convention